onesteinbv/docs/Feature_list_CURQ-16/Feature_list.rst

 **GDPR compliance**

 **ISO certification**
+*planned*

 ISO 27001 certification for IT security management.
-We are audited annually for ISO 27001, ISO 27017 and ISO 27018 to ensure ongoing compliance.
+We work via the IOS method and are planning audited annually for ISO 27001.

 Support
 =======

 **Technical support**
+*planned*

 Receive x hours support included in your Curq subscription through email at support@curq.nl, telephone 088 627 0400 and the customer portal.